dimitri-nicolo/calico/master/getting-started/index.md

 - [Calico with rkt](rkt)
 - [Host protection](bare-metal/bare-metal)

-If you're already familiar with Calico, you may wish to consult the Networking Essentials for Kubernetes [demo](essentials/simple-policy-essentials), which demonstrates the main features.
+If you're already familiar with Calico, you may wish to consult the Essentials for Kubernetes [demo](essentials/simple-policy-essentials), which demonstrates the main features.